agiliopadua/ilsurf/README.md

     vmd -e silica.vmd dump.lammpstrj

-## Using LAMMPS for the MD trajectories
+## Using LAMMPS to run MD

 Only the 2nd step using fftool is different:

     fftool 1 silica-881.xyz -b 40.24,40.24,80,90,90,120 -p xy -l

 This creates input files for LAMMPS.
-Edit `in.lmp` to save one snapshot to the `dump` file every 50 steps and tun 5000 steps.
+Edit `in.lmp` to save one snapshot to the `dump` file every 50 steps and run 5000 steps.
 Then run:

-    lmp -in in.lmp
+    mpirun -np 8 lmp -in in.lmp

+---